-We define 8 wastes in lean six sigma as the activities which are adding no value to the product or service or in other words for which the customer is not willing to pay.
-We often use an acronym for the 8 wastes of lean manufacturing which is DOWNTIME, it stands for Defects, Overproduction, Waiting, Not utilising talent, Transportation, Inventory excess, Motion waste and Excess processing
+We define 8 wastes in Lean Six Sigma as the activities that are adding no value to the product or service or in other words for which the customer is not willing to pay.
+We often use an acronym for the 8 wastes of lean manufacturing which is DOWNTIME, It stands for Defects, Overproduction, Waiting, Not utilizing talent, Transportation, Inventory excess, Motion waste, and Excess processing.

 We will discuss these 8 wastes in detail in the next sections

 The first waste is defects or correction.
-It is the most obvious waste, if the process is not done right the first-time then waste is created like scrap, rework, repair etc which requires extra processing.
+It is the most obvious waste, if the process is not done right the first time then the waste is created like scrap, rework, repair, etc. which requires extra processing.
 How does this affect the process?